-The Bonds and the currently outstanding unenhanced, System supported debt of the City is rated "Aa1" (no outlook)" by Moody's Investors Service, Inc. ("Moody's") and "AA+" by S&P Global Ratings, a division of S&P Global Inc. ("S&P").
-An explanation of the significance of such ratings may be obtained from the rating agencies.
-A rating by a rating agency reflects only the view of such company at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
-There is no assurance that such a rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by the rating agency if, in the judgment of such rating agency, circumstances so warrant.
-Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+The Obligations have been rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") and "AAA" by S&P Global Ratings, a division of S&P Global Inc. ("S&P").
+The currently outstanding unenhanced, tax supported debt of the City has an underlying rating of "Aaa" (stable outlook) by Moody's and "AAA" (stable outlook) by S&P. An explanation of the significance of such ratings may be obtained from the rating agencies.
+A rating by a rating agency reflects only the view of such company at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the ratings.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any on all of such rating agencies if, in the judgment of any or all such rating agencies, circumstances so warrant.
+Any such downward revision or withdrawal any or all of such ratings may have an adverse effect on the market price of the Obligations.